IsraelOrtuno/permalink/readme.md

 - [OpenGraph](https://github.com/ARCANEDEV/SEO-Helper/blob/master/src/Contracts/SeoOpenGraph.php)
 - [Twitter](https://github.com/ARCANEDEV/SEO-Helper/blob/master/src/Contracts/SeoTwitter.php)

-In order to match any of the helper methods, every JSON option will be prefixed by `set` and `add`.
+In order to match any of the helper methods, every JSON option will be transformed to `studly_case` prefixed by `set` and `add`.
 How cool is that?

 ### Builders